anmolaj/DEInfraLocal/README.md

 - Mlflow / W&B (Model Registry)

 ## Docker
 You ll need a local docker daemon to initiate the different tooling.
-I am using Rancher desktop but there is also docker desktop available.
+I am using Docker desktop but there is also Rancher desktop available.

+I faced issues mounting volumes using Rancher daemon and hence reverted to docker desktop
 - Info on Rancher Desktop: https://rancherdesktop.io
+- Info on Docker Desktop: https://docs.docker.com/desktop/

 ## Minio
 We ll leverage Minio which provides us with api similar to aws s3 and added benefit it provides UI to nivaigate through objects